-Welcome to Part One of our open and insightful conversation with designer-turned-business-owner and Truevo Account merchant, Claire Murphy.
+Welcome to Part One of our open and insightful conversation with designer-turned-business-owner and Truevo customer, Claire Murphy.
 We’re grateful for the opportunity to speak with her, and trust that there’ll be plenty for you to learn from the hard-won nuggets that she’s unearthed on her journey so far.

 Claire started Cindy Choo Design Studio in response to the many requests she’d get from friends and family to bring creative ideas for their wedding stationery to life.
 After working as a designer and creative manager (juggling the many balls that a modern creative does) for years around the country, Claire faced a reality that so many did when Covid-19 struck: she lost her job.
 Fuelled by the inadvertent stroke of good fortune, Claire took the leap of faith to become her own boss and decided to take Cindy Choo to the next level.

 In Part One, we’re going to focus on Opportunity, Offering, and Preparation through the lens of Claire’s journey with Cindy Choo.
 In our next instalment, we’ll turn our attention to Attitude and Community.
 Without further ado, let’s chat.

 Tell us a little bit about Cindy Choo and why it’s important to you?

 It [Cindy Choo] was a nice design break from the more corporate work as an in-house designer and allowed me to try something different.
 I always wanted to work for myself.
 I create bespoke wedding invitations, focusing on every couple’s individual story and providing a place that caters for the full design needs that a large event such as a wedding requires.

 What has helped you grow a passion project into a full-time business?